payne911/SR-ResCNN-Keras/README.md

 ### Improvement that could be made

-You will subtle lines appearing in the output images at every 128 pixels.
+You will notice subtle lines appearing in the output images at every 128 pixels.
 That's a residue of the network and it could be completely removed with a little bit of work to do overlapped predictions, but as I've already mentioned: I'm running into time constraints due to studies.

 # Demonstrations
 The latest results came from the model that can take any size as input and that was trained with the `Adadelta` optimizer with a decent part of the whole dataset: